Plantation complexes in the Southern United States: Description

-The vast majority of Southern farmers who enslaved people held fewer than five; these farmers tended to work the fields alongside the people they enslaved.
-There were an estimated 46,200 plantations in 1860, of which 20,700 had 20 to 30 enslaved people and 2,300 had a workforce of a hundred or more, with the rest somewhere in between.
+The vast majority of Southern farmers who enslaved people held fewer than five slaves; these farmers tended to work the fields alongside the people they enslaved.
+There were an estimated 46,200 plantations in 1860, of which 20,700 had 20 to 30 enslaved people and 2,300 had a workforce of 100 or more, with the rest somewhere in between.
 Only a small percentage of Southern plantations had a grand mansion on a huge acreage.

 Many plantations were operated by absentee landowners and never had a main house on site.
 Just as vital and arguably more important to the complex were the many structures built for the processing and storage of crops, food preparation and storage, sheltering equipment and animals, and various other domestic and agricultural purposes.
-The value of the plantation came from its land and the enslaved people who toiled on it to produce crops for sale.
+The value of the plantation came from its land and the people who toiled on it to produce crops for sale.
 These same people produced the built environment: the main house for the plantation owner, the slave cabins, barns, and other structures of the complex.